Scholarships and fee waivers

 Awards will be made only upon confirmation of household income so it is essential that students submit an income assessed application to Student Finance England (SFE) and submit all evidence requested.
 You must also ensure that you or your parents do not tick the box on your application that removes the consent to share because this would prevent confirmation of your income being shared with us.
 Please see The Student Finance England Factsheet How you are Assessed and Paid for details about whose income is taken into account when household income is assessed.
 Their website is www.direct.gov.uk/studentfinance

 EU and part-time students will receive a separate form from Student Finance England to provide details of their household income and some scholarships will be reserved for part-time students whose income cannot be assessed by SFE until after they have started the course.
-EU students are only entitled to receive the £2,000 fee waiver element of the National Scholarship.
+EU students will receive the full £3,000 National Scholarship in the form of a fee waiver.

 £1,000 Fee Waiver Scholarships